 The major impacts of the budget are:

-- The budget continues to support the implementation of core area wastewater treatment by increasing the requisition to $20 million ($5 million increase).
-This follows a 2013 Board decision to budget for incremental increases to reduce overall interest expense, reduce the ongoing annual debt servicing costs and provide sufficient funding for capital and operating costs.
+- Continuing to support the implementation of Core Area wastewater treatment with a planned requisition increase to $20 million ($5 million increase).
+This follows a 2013 Board decision to budget for incremental increases to reduce overall interest expense, reduce ongoing annual debt servicing costs and provide sufficient funding for capital and operating costs.
 These costs may be collected via tax requisition, user fees or a combination of both as decided by the participating municipality.
-In the fall of 2016, the CRD Board approved the recommended wastewater treatment project proposal put forward by the Core Area Wastewater Treatment Project Board.
+Construction will commence this year for the wastewater treatment project, which is also receiving up to $459 million from senior government.

-- Managing natural areas and ensuring access to park and trails through the continued development of the E&N Rail Trail, a new cycling and pedestrian trail largely within the E&N rail corridor.
-The CRD Board has agreed to borrow up to $6.1 million to complete an additional 2.3 km of trail by 2019, which will provide residents and visitors with a 13.8 km continuous route from Jacklin Road in the rapidly-growing Westshore communities to Victoria.
+- Ensuring access to park and trails through the continued development of the E&N Rail Trail, a new cycling and pedestrian trail.
 The CRD continues to collect an average of $20 per average residential household assessment for park acquisition.

 - Providing affordable housing through the Regional Housing First Program implementation plan, approved in the fall of 2016.
 The CRD continues to collect $1 million to support housing needs.

-- $16 million has been included in the budget for a proposed unified 911 call answer and police dispatch centre.
-A new site is proposed to construct a centre that will meet post-disaster standards and accommodate consolidated services.
+- $16 million has been included for the new consolidated 911/police dispatch centre that will meet post-disaster standards and accommodate consolidated services.

-- Renewing and improving drinking water and wastewater infrastructure for the region’s urban centres and local service areas, including the upgrading of the drinking water disinfection plant for the Regional Water Supply System and the $3.6 million Juan de Fuca Water Distribution System extension to Bear Mountain Parkway.
+- Renewing and improving drinking water and wastewater infrastructure for the region’s urban centres and local service areas, including the upgrading of the drinking water disinfection plant for the Regional Water Supply System.

 - Managing wastewater and protecting local watershed and surrounding marine environment through planned upgrades to existing wastewater conveyance and treatment infrastructure for the Core Area, Saanich Peninsula and Electoral Areas.

-- Investigating integrated resource management solutions and exploring the potential for renewable natural gas infrastructure which could position Hartland as a hub for renewable natural gas on Vancouver Island. $10 million has been included provisionally in the capital plan for a potential landfill gas utilization facility.
+- Investigating integrated resource management solutions and exploring the potential for infrastructure that could position Hartland landfill as a hub for renewable natural gas on Vancouver Island. $10 million has been included in the capital plan for a potential landfill gas utilization facility.

-- Investing and partnering in the development of health-related infrastructure through the development of The Summit at Quadra Village, a 320 unit complex residential and dementia care facility.
+- Investing and partnering in the development of health-related infrastructure, including The Summit at Quadra Village, a 320 unit complex residential and dementia care facility.
 Construction of the facility is currently underway.

 Financial indicators have been developed that relate directly to the CRD and the services provided to the communities in which the CRD operates.
 Although benchmarking these indicators is difficult due to the varying size and scope of services provided by local governments, the indicators provide insight on trends and measures of organizational and financial performance.
 Ongoing work on asset management will complement work on financial indicators leading to new policy development with respect to debt management, reserve levels, risk management and facility life cycles.
 It will also enable a better monitoring of expenditures and capital investments in light of the continued service delivery demands.